-YouTube TV also offers NBC in select markets.
+YouTube TV offers NBC in select markets.
 Not to be confused with regular old YouTube, YouTube TV is Google's entry into the skinny bundle sweepstakes.
-It's a very solid skinny bundle service that will cost you $40 per month.
-YouTube TV is being rolled out on a region-by-region basis, but it's available in most major U.S. markets as of this writing.
-If you would like to learn more about YouTube TV, check out our review here.
+It's a very solid skinny bundle service.
+If you would like to learn more about YouTube TV, check out our review.

 The simplest, cheapest, and most effective way to get NBC live broadcasts without cable is to invest in an antenna.
 It's likely that NBC (not to mention ABC, CBS, FOX, PBS, and others) is available for free over the air in your region, and all you need to start picking up the broadcast is an over-the-air antenna.
 Modern over-the-air TV has come a long way.
 You'll get HD picture quality and can even use OTA DVRs to record content, just like you would with traditional pay TV services like cable or satellite.
 Not sure how big your antenna needs to be, or how to set it up?
 Just check out our complete guide to choosing an antenna and getting free over-the-air TV.
 Old-school antennas aren't the first things most people think of when they think of cord cutting, but they play a huge role in the trend.

 Can you use the services we recommend with popular platforms like Roku?
 Yes, you absolutely can!
 Each of the skinny bundles listed above has apps for most of the major streaming devices, including Roku, Fire TV, Apple TV, and Chromecast (in the case of Chromecast, of course, we're talking about apps for other devices that can be used to cast to the Chromecast).
 Specifically: